The Daily Free Press: Overview

 In January 2018, the FreeP introduced a new multimedia editor position on its editorial staff to oversee the production of the paper's weekly news podcast, "East to West" (launched in the fall of 2017) in addition to social media management, video production, and production of the paper's weekly Snapchat edition (also launched in the fall of 2017).

 The FreeP launched "The Next Edition," a one-day networking conference for student journalists, in Spring of 2018, when it was hosted at Boston University's Photonics Center.
+The Next Edition was most recently held in Spring 2023.

 The editorial staff of the FreeP is strictly volunteer.
 All writers, photographers and business staffers are BU students.
 Members of the editorial board work nights to put out the paper and regularly work 40 hours per week, in addition to their classes.
-Starting from Fall 2021, The Daily Free Press Board of Directors -- former editors who oversee the financial and non-editorial goings on of the paper -- enacted wellness rules with input from the editorial board.
+Starting from Fall 2021, The Daily Free Press Board of Directors—former editors who oversee the financial and non-editorial happenings of the paper—enacted wellness rules with input from the editorial board.
 These guidelines promote the mental wellness of all editorial staff, allowing for nights off in favor of mental wellness, among other changes.
+Beginning in Fall 2022, the FreeP introduced co-editor positions for nearly all sections to continue promoting wellness in the newsroom.

 Editors also implemented a hybrid approach to limit the spread of COVID-19 pandemic that remains in place today, as part of the paper's commitment to student health.

 Starting in Fall 2022, FreeP multimedia section has started a new segment up and running, the Daily Free Minute: giving TikTok viewers a snippet of the news at BU and in Boston each day.
 The Daily Free Minute also streams on the Instagram page.